Commencal T.E.M.P.O.

 The Builds

-The T.E.M.P.O. will be available in four complete builds with pricing starting at $3,200 and topping out at $6,200.
-Each of the builds has a couple of color options except the top-spec Signature LTD which will only be available in white.
+The T.E.M.P.O. is available in seven complete builds with pricing starting at $3,200 and topping out at $6,500.
+Each of the builds has a couple of color options except the top-spec T-Type and LTD kits which are only available in black and white, respectively.

 Frame-only options are available for $1,800 which, interestingly, doesn’t include a shock.
 A variety of options are available for an upcharge, though, interestingly, the Fox DPS shock that’s spec’d on a number of the complete builds isn’t an option for the frames.